 The unique selling point (USP) Brave browser is offering that it automatically blocks third-party ads and cookies.
 Additionally, it offers to pay users when they click and see a promoted or partnered ad in a secure way.
 It has a unique model of advertising which is more user-focused.
-According to it, 70 percent of the earned revenue will load who load and view the ads, and the remaining 30 percent will go the browser’s developers.
+According to it, 70 percent of the earned revenue will load who load and view the ads, and the remaining 30 percent will go to the browser’s developers.

 Browser’s founder Brendon Eich said that “Brave Ads remove intermediaries that exploit user data and thrive on surveillance, and instead offer a consent-based system,”.
-Well, Brendon Eich is also a co-founder of Firefox browser.
+Well, Brendon Eich is also a co-founder of the Firefox browser.

 Initially, Brave was launched for iOS back in 2018, but now it is available for Android, macOS, Windows, and Linux, which is a big plus for mobile app development companies.

 The browser also enables you to see how many ads and trackers are being blocked on a daily basis.
-Currently, the founders of Brave are working to integrate cryptocurrencies like Ethereum, Ledger, and Trezor in their browser.
+Currently, the founders of Brave are working to integrate cryptocurrencies like Ethereum, Ledger, and Trezor in their browsers.
 If this happens, it will surely add to its popularity amongst netizens.

 Well, no one can be certain about the future of the brave browsers, but its promising features and user-friendly interface will surely give a tough time establishing Google Chrome.
 Still, if you have some questions on Google Chrome stability and the applications of the Brave browser, talk to our expert web team at Mobcoder.